Back to Delaware

 What This Bill Does

-• Replaces the existing Chapter 23 of Title 5 with the 'Delaware Money Transmission and Virtual Currency Modernization Act'.
+• This Act repeals the existing Chapter 23 of Title 5 and replaces it with the “Delaware Money Transmission and Virtual Currency Modernization Act.”
+This Act modernizes the State’s regulatory framework for money transmission and addresses the emergence of virtual currency.

-• Allows the State Bank Commissioner to coordinate with other states on licensing and supervising money transmitters using a shared system called NMLS.
+• The Act allows the State Bank Commissioner to coordinate with other states in the licensing and supervision of money transmitters, utilizing the NMLS system.

 Limits and Unknowns